deadcast2/n64chain/README.md

 single MIPS 4300 CPU of the N64.
 Mainly written in C and MIPS assembly, it is expected to provide a lightweight development environment and thus requires some low-level baby sitting.

+## Msys2 Build Notes

+1. Download the 64 bit version of msys2 from https://www.msys2.org/
+2. Run mingw64 and execute `pacman -Syu`(close if required) and then `pacman -Su`
+3. Install necessary build tools `pacman -S --needed base-devel mingw-w64-x86_64-toolchain`
+4. Add `C:\msys64\mingw64\bin` to your system PATH or wherever you installed your libraries.
+5. CD into Tools and then run `./build-win64-toolchain.sh`

 ## Building

 To build the toolchain, first put your boot code named `header.bin` on the `libn64` folder.
 Run `build-posix64-toolchain.sh`